amoskirui5/superannotate/README.md

 4. When you’re done, select **Create**.
 ## Open project
 ![Openaproject](images/IMG3.png)
 You can work on existing projects in SuperAnnotate.
-Go to the homepage, click **Open project** in the bottom left corner, and select your project from your computer.
+Go to the homepage, click **Open project** in the bottom left corner, and select the project from your computer.
 ## Export project
 To export a project: